Salah Hamouri: Alleged involvement in a plot against Ovadia Yosef

-In September 2005 Moussa Darwish (22) from the East Jerusalem village of Isawiya, who had joined the PFLP in 2000, confessed that he had planned to assassinate Ovadia Yosef, the head of the ultra-orthodox Shas party.
-Darwish, after entering a plea bargain agreement, was subsequently sentenced to a 12-year prison term in mid-December of that year.
-Darwish had been employed by a grocery near Ovadia's house and had made home deliveries to his residence in Har Nof, something that afforded him the opportunity to case the property and familiarize himself with its security arrangements.
+In September 2005 Moussa Darwish (22) from the East Jerusalem neighborhood of Isawiya, who had joined the PFLP in 2000, confessed that he had planned to assassinate Ovadia Yosef, the head of the ultra-Orthodox Shas party.
+Darwish, after entering a plea bargain agreement, was sentenced to a 12-year prison term in mid-December of that year.
+Darwish had been employed by a grocery near Ovadia's house, and had made deliveries to his residence in Har Nof, something that afforded him the opportunity to case the property and familiarize himself with its security arrangements.
 He developed a plan, and suggested to another PFLP member that they kill Ovadia by shooting him while driving by on a motorbike.
 The two accomplices were believed to have visited Givat Shaul in December 2004 to prepare their attempt, but the plan was foiled the following month when a scheduled consignment of ammunition from a third party at the Shuafat checkpoint was blocked by the presence of IDF soldiers which made the proposed transfer too risky.
 In delivering their judgment the court stated that Darwish's plot, if executed, would have jeopardized the security of Israel by instigating revenge attacks against Arabs in Jerusalem.

 The foiling of such a plot had been cleared for publication several months earlier in April 2005, a month after Hamouri's own arrest.
 It was reported then that, in addition to Darwish, Hamouri, then 19, and Moatsam (var.
 Muatztaf) Sheikh (25) from 'Anata, were involved.
 Security sources were reported as asserting that Hamouri together with a friend, having purchased arms, had driven past Ovadia's home in January 2005 in order to case it; that PFLP inmates incarcerated in Jericho on suspicion of being involved in the murder of Rehavam Ze'evi several years earlier had mulled the idea of selecting Ovadia as a target and this had filtered through to Hamouri during his detention.
 Other sources state that Darwish came up with the idea.

 Hamouri was arrested on 13 March 2005 at the Qalqilya checkpoint while he was driving home to Ramallah.
-He was ordered to get out of his vehicle by soldiers, blindfolded and handcuffed, and arrested without explanation before being sent for detention in Jerusalem's Moscovia Prison where he was held incommunicado under administrative detention for three months.
+He was ordered to get out of his vehicle by soldiers, blindfolded and handcuffed, and arrested without explanation before being sent for detention in Jerusalem's Moscovia Detention Centre where he was held incommunicado under administrative detention for three months.
 Two hours later Israeli agents ransacked his parents' home in East Jerusalem, seizing his computer's hard disk, and even dismantling the toilet in search of evidence.
-His parents only learned of the charges laid against him from the newspapers a month later, where it was claimed he had driven past Ovadia's home in January after having purchased arms.
+His parents only learned of the charges laid against him from the newspapers a month later, where it was written that he had driven past Ovadia's home in January after having purchased arms.